practicalli/blog-cryogen/content/md/posts/consuming-apis-with-clojure.md

 Lets start with using httpkit client to get a web page, in this case the front page of the Practicalli blog.

-Write the following function call in `src/practicalli/simple-api-client.clj` or start a REPL using `clj` or `clojure -A:rebel` if rebel readline is installed.
+Write the following function call in `src/practicalli/simple-api-client.clj` or start a REPL using `clojure -M:repl/rebel` (alias from [practicalli/cloure-deps-edn](https://github.com/practicalli/clojure-deps-edn))

 ```clojure
 (client/get "https://practicalli.github.io/blog/")